-The Section of Pediatric Radiology at the University of Michigan has much to offer to the prospective fellow.
-There are approximately 90,000 pediatric imaging examinations performed per year in the University of Michigan Health System.
-The Section of Pediatric Radiology is a component of the University of Michigan Department of Radiology, one of the country’s premier academic radiology departments and radiology residency training programs.
+The Section of Pediatric Radiology at the University of Michigan has much to offer to prospective pediatric radiology fellows.
+There are approximately 90,000 pediatric imaging examinations performed per year at the Michigan Medicine.
+The Section of Pediatric Radiology is part of the Department of Radiology, one of the country’s premier academic radiology departments and radiology residency training programs.

 C.S.
 Mott Children’s Hospital offers the finest in primary and tertiary care, forming the backdrop for an excellent training program in pediatric radiology.
 Fellows will see a broad range of childhood illness and also receive training with a very strong foundation in common as well as rare/complex diseases.
 The Department of Radiology at C.S.
 Mott Children’s Hospital serves our patients with the finest in modern imaging technology, including one 3T and two 1.5T Phillips and Siemens MRI, five state-of-the-art ultrasound units, 2 Siemens CT, four fluoroscopic suites and up to date digital radiography.
 PET-CT is on site as well as a full range of pediatric molecular imaging.
 There is also an intraoperative MRI as well as a state of the art interventional radiology suite within the operating theater.
 As detailed in the fellowship program pages, there is ample opportunity to participate in a variety of multidisciplinary conferences, perform research (with dedicated research time), and help with the educational activities of the section by working with and lecturing our radiology residents and rotating medical students.

 The city of Ann Arbor is a wonderful place to live, often being ranked by various publications as one of the better cities its size to live in or raise a family.
 The city boasts an incredible variety of outdoor, social and cultural activities, and the public schools are highly regarded.
 For more information about Ann Arbor and the Health System environment, please visit Life at Michigan.